 A student will not be released from school during the school day without the written or e-mail request of a parent or guardian.
 Students will be released only to parents or to one authorized by them.
 Parents report to the 90 Pickering Street office to pick up students as they will be dismissed from there only.
 Should a student return to school prior to the end of the school day, he or she should sign into the main office before returning to class.

 ARRIVAL AND DISMISSAL

 SCHOOL HOURS

-Early Childhood Building: 8:00 a.m.- 2:30 p.m.
-Grade 1-8: 8:00 a.m.- 2:40 p.m.
+Early Childhood School: 8:00 AM - 2:30 PM Grades K-8: 8:00 AM - 2:40 PM

-First Bell: 8:00 a.m.
-Morning Prayer: 8:10 a.m.
+First Bell: 8:00 AM Morning Prayer & attendance: 8:10 AM